About Susie

 My Qualifications

 I qualified as a shiatsu therapist in February 2007, following 3 years training with the British School of Shiatsu-Do.
 The BSS curriculum incorporated Traditional Oriental Medicine with Zen Shiatsu (arguably the most common form of shiatsu in the West) and Shin Tai (a form of shiatsu developed by Saul Goodman).
-After graduating I started a family, so took a small break from learning but later completed a further year of supported learning to be eligible for MRSS status with the Shiatsu Society and applied for, and was granted MRSS status in 2010.
-I am now registered as a Fellow of the Shiatsu Soceity UK
+As I graduated I started a family, so took a small break from learning but later completed a further year of supported learning to be eligible for MRSS status with the Shiatsu Society and applied for, and was granted MRSS status in 2010.
+I am now registered as a Fellow of the Shiatsu Soceity UK.

 Post Graduate courses have included: